Avoid Sleeping During Class

 See more questions like this: How to stop sleeping in the class

-Everyone studies a lot to get involved but in my case, I just need to study only once.
-Yet I can't beat them in scoring marks, why?
-I don't like studying which is just restricted to books, I want to discover or invent or study in details about everything.
+Everyone studies a lot to get involved, but in my case, I just need to study only once.
+Although I can't beat them in scoring marks, why?
+I don't like studying which is just restricted to books.
+I want to discover or invent or study in details about everything.
 Is there any particular reason for this.
 The main thing, I am studying medicine, I don't know what to become exactly but want to be a psychiatrist

 You learn kinetically, which means that you need to be a participant in the learning process rather than just an observer.
-Join a study group as it will help you have more interaction and you will study more effectively resulting in higher marks.
+Join a study group; it will increase your interactions, and you will study more effectively.

 I am getting distracted during lessons by any means?